mnfst/manifest/docs/custom-logic.md

 # Custom logic

-Each application describes an unique business logic.
-Sooner or later we should face the need to implement something specific.
+Each application has an unique business logic.
+Sooner or later, we will face the need to implement something specific.

-As CASE follows a **data-first** approach, the custom logic can be hooked to **entity events**:
+As CASE follows a **data-first** approach, the custom logic can be hooked to **entity events**.

 ## Attach a script to an entity event

-With CASE custom events, you can call any function you want: you are free to download your own packages (like an email provider for example) and call execute those functions on create, update or delete an item.
+With CASE custom events, you can call any function you want.
+You are free to download your own packages (like an email provider for example) and call those functions to create, update or delete an item.

 ```js
 // ./entities/cat.entity.ts